conorkelly86/lfc-squad-images/README.md

 # lfc-squad-images
 A repo for Liverpool player squad images in PNG format.
 Includes json file for data on each player.
-A repo to store Liverpool Squad player images for use in other projects.
+A repo to store Liverpool squad player images for use in other projects.
 ```mermaid
   graph TD;
       players.json-->image;